-This is "The Gender Unicorn"; a model to put in perspective different sex and gender minorities of the LGBTQIA+ community!
+This is "The Gender Unicorn"; a model to help one better understand the various sex and gender minorities of the LGBTQIA+ community.

 Definitions:

 Gender Identity: One's internal sense of being male, female, neither of these, both, or another gender(s).
 Everyone has a gender identity, including you.
 For transgender people, their sex assigned at birth and their own internal sense of gender identity are not the same.
 Female, woman, and girl and male, man, and boy are also not necessarily linked to each other but are just six common gender identities.